Ipstenu/varnish-http-purge/readme.txt

 A reverse proxy cache is installed in front of a server and reviews requests.
 If the page being requested is already cached, it delivers the cached content.
 Otherwise it generates the page and the cache on demand.

-The Proxy Cache Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it it modified.
-This happens when updating, publishing, commenting on, or deleting an post, and when changing themes.
+The Proxy Cache Purge plugin sends a request to delete (aka flush) the cached data of a page or post every time it's modified.

 = How It Works =